 - invasive: usually occurs among younger patients and may reach large sizes

 Typically seen as a single (can be multiple in ~5% of cases) peripheral, lobulated mass with lower lobe predominant occurrence.
 Calcification can occur (commoner in tumors occurring in children).
 Usually shows heterogeneous enhancement with contrast.

 Usually avid on FDG PET-CT.

 Treatment and prognosis

-It behaviour if often variable and the overall prognosis is often dependent on tumour size 3.
+Its behaviour is often variable and the overall prognosis is often dependent on tumour size 3.
 Radical resection with negative margins is often the mainstay of treatment while radiation and steroids may be options in those who cannot undergo surgery.
 Long-term surveillance is often recommended due to local and distant recurrence as well as possible sarcomatous degeneration.

 History and etymology

 They were first observed in the lungs and described by Bunn in 1939 2.